New numbers suggest nearly 1 in 40 US children affected by autism - NewsBreak

 Previous data published in March said only 1.9 percent of eight-year-old children in the U.S. had been diagnosed with autism.

-The CDC emphasized the increase in autism diagnosis is believed to come from improvements in identifying children with autism.30% of unvaccinated say omicron has made them consider inoculations: poll
+The CDC emphasized the increase in autism diagnosis is believed to come from improvements in identifying children with autism.Omicron case confirmed in person who was recently in New York

 “The substantial progress in early identification is good news because the earlier that children are identified with autism, the sooner they can be connected to services and support,” Karen Remley, director of CDC’s National Center on Birth Defects and Developmental Disabilities, said.